 PDF Plotting Software

-I currently use Acrobat Pro for plotting but I have found the process slow, clumsy, unreliable and difficult to automate.
+I have used Acrobat Pro as my main plotting platform but I have found the process slow, clumsy, unreliable and difficult to automate.

 - Often the plot stalls and I have to access the system task manager to end a specific acrobat process to continue the plotting session.
 This sometimes kills Revit completely.